promptfoo/promptfoo/site/docs/guides/azure-vs-openai.md

 sidebar_label: OpenAI vs Azure benchmark
 ---

-# How to benchmark OpenAI vs Azure
+# OpenAI vs Azure: How to benchmark

 Whether you use GPT through the OpenAI or Azure APIs, the results are pretty similar.
 But there are some key differences: